5 Ways to Protect Your Mind (and Yourself) in a Busy World

-For years I’d happily and willingly commit to various things — naively thinking to myself “sure, I can complete this within a week” until that list of things got unbearably long.
+For years I’d happily and willingly commit to various things — naively thinking to myself “sure, I can complete this within [a given timescale]” until that list of things got unbearably long.
 That’s when I realised that I didn’t actually need to hold myself to so many standards all at once.

 I began to assess all the moving parts of my life with these key questions: